Venture capital: Structure of the funds

-Investment Decision Process
+Investment decision process

 The decision process to fund a company is elusive.
 One study report in the Harvard Business Review states that VCs rarely use standard financial analytics.
 First, VCs engage in a process known as "generating deal flow," where they reach out to their network to source potential investments.
 The study also reported that few VCs use any type of financial analytics when they assess deals; VCs are primarily concerned about the cash returned from the deal as a multiple of the cash invested.
 According to 95% of the VC firms surveyed, VCs cite the founder or founding team as the most important factor in their investment decision.
 Other factors are also considered, including intellectual property rights and the state of the economy.
 Some argue that the most important thing a VC looks for in a company is high-growth.

 The funding decision process has spawned bias in the form of a large disparity between the funding received by men and minority groups, such as women and people of color.
 In 2021, female founders only received 2% of VC funding in the United States.
 Some research studies have found that VCs evaluate women differently and are less likely to fund female founders.